-- Node/bus connection point
+- node/bus connection point

-- Type of generating unit
+- type of generating unit

-- Maximum power output (Pmax)
+- maximum power output (Pmax)

+- hourly generation profile for wind and solar based on location

-Bid price offer for energy
+- bid price offer for energy

+- fixed O&M.

-New entrant generators and dispatchable loads/batteries
+New entrant generators

-The projected annual net revenue projections for generic new entrants in each node will inform the capacity and location of new investments for both the status quo and priority access scenarios.
+The projected annual net revenue projections for generic new entrants in each node informed the capacity and location of new investments for both the status quo and priority access scenarios.